dydxprotocol/v4-abacus/docs/API/Actions.md

     trades
     orderbook

-Then call trade(...) function to make trade the current input.
+Then call the `trade(...)` function to make trade the current input.

-    fun trade(data: String?, type: [TradeInputField](#TradeInputField)?): AppStateResponse
+    fun trade(data: String?, type: TradeInputField?): AppStateResponse

-All trading params are set up using the same function, using different type
+All trading params are set up using the same function, but with different types.

-When user brings up the trade input panel, use trade(null, null) to make it the active input, without changing data.
+When user brings up the trade input panel, use `trade(null, null)` to make it the active input, without changing data.

-Process the response like any other AppStateResponse
+Process the response like any other AppStateResponse.

-The input state is in response.state.input.trade as a [TradeInput](../Input/TradeInput.md)
+The input state is in `response.state.input.trade` as a [TradeInput](../Input/TradeInput.md).

-## data
+### data

 Data input in string format

-# TradeInputField
+## TradeInputField

-It is enum which specifies the type of the input
+An enum specifying the type of trade input

-## type
+### type

 Order type

-## side
+### side

 Order side

-## size
+### size

 Size of the order

-## usdcSize
+### usdcSize

 USDC amount of the order

-## leverage
+### leverage

 Leverage of the order

-## limitPrice
+### limitPrice

 Limit price

-## triggerPrice
+### triggerPrice

 Trigger/stop price

-## trailingPercent
+### trailingPercent

 Trailing percent for Trailing Stop order

-## timeInForceType
+### timeInForceType

 TimeInForce

-## goodTilDuration
+### goodTilDuration

 Numeric duration of GoodTil

-## goodTilUnit
+### goodTilUnit

 Time unit of the GoodTil

-## execution
+### execution

 Execution option

-## reduceOnly
+### reduceOnly

 Whether the order is reduce-only

-## postOnly
+### postOnly

 Whether the order is post-only

-## bracketsStopLossPrice
+### bracketsStopLossPrice

 Bracket order stop loss price

-## bracketsStopLossPercent
+### bracketsStopLossPercent

 Bracket order stop loss percentage

-## bracketsStopLossReduceOnly
+### bracketsStopLossReduceOnly

 Whether the stop loss bracket order is reduce only

-## bracketsTakeProfitPrice
+### bracketsTakeProfitPrice

 Bracket order take profit price

-## bracketsTakeProfitPercent
+### bracketsTakeProfitPercent

 Bracket order take profit percentage

-## bracketsTakeProfitReduceOnly
+### bracketsTakeProfitReduceOnly

 Whether the take profit bracket order is reduce only

-## bracketsGoodUntilDuration
+### bracketsGoodUntilDuration

 Bracket orders goodTil numeric duration

-## bracketsGoodUntilUnit
+### bracketsGoodUntilUnit

 Bracket order goodTil time unit

-## bracketsExecution
+### bracketsExecution

 Bracket order execution option

 # closePosition

-fun closePosition(data: String?, type: [ClosePositionInputField](#ClosePositionInputField)?): AppStateResponse
+    fun closePosition(data: String?, type: ClosePositionInputField?): AppStateResponse

-All closePosition params are set up using the same function, using different type
+All closePosition params are set up using the same function, but with different types.

-Process the response like any other AppStateResponse
+Process the response like any other AppStateResponse.

-The input state is in response.state.input.closePosition as a [ClosePositionInput](../Input/ClosePositionInput.md)
+The input state is in `response.state.input.closePosition` as a [ClosePositionInput](../Input/ClosePositionInput.md).

-## data
+### data

 Data input in string format

-# ClosePositionInputField
+## ClosePositionInputField

-## market
+### market

-The market ID of the position to be close
+The market ID of the position to be closed

-## size
+### size

 Size of the order

-## percent
+### percent

 Percent of the order relative to the position size.
-If user entered size directly, the percent is cleared
+If the user directly edited `size`, `percent` is cleared

 # transfer

-fun transfer(data: String?, type: [TransferInputField](#TransferInputField)?): AppStateResponse
+    fun transfer(data: String?, type: TransferInputField?): AppStateResponse

-All transfer params are set up using the same function, using different type
+All transfer params are set up using the same function, but with different types.

-Process the response like any other AppStateResponse
+Process the response like any other AppStateResponse.

-The input state is in response.state.input.transfer as a [TransferInput](../Input/TransferInput.md)
+The input state is in `response.state.input.transfer` as a [TransferInput](../Input/TransferInput.md).

-## data
+### data

 Data input in string format

-# TransferInputField
+## TransferInputField

-## usdcSize
+### usdcSize

 Amount in USDC

-## usdcFee
+### usdcFee

 Fee in USDC

-## address
+### address

 Address input, used for transfer

-## fastSpeed
+### fastSpeed

 Option to use fastSpeed, used by v3 withdrawal

 # triggerOrders

-fun triggerOrders(data: String?, type: [TriggerOrdersInputField](#TriggerORdersInputField)?): AppStateResponse
+    fun triggerOrders(data: String?, TriggerOrdersInputField?): AppStateResponse

+All trigger order params are set up using the same function, but with different types.

+Process the response like any other AppStateResponse.

+The input state is in `response.state.input.triggerOrders` as a [TriggerOrdersInput](../Input/TriggerOrdersInput.md).

+### data

+Data input in string format

-# TriggerOrdersInputField
+## TriggerOrdersInputField

+### size

+max(stopLossOrder size, takeProfitOrder size) // xcxc i don't think i ened this

+### stopLossOrderType

+Stop loss order type

+### stopLossLimitPrice

+Stop loss order limit price

+### stopLossPrice

+Stop loss order trigger price

+### stopLossPercentDiff

+Stop loss order trigger price's percentage difference from the position's average entry price

+### stopLossUsdcDiff

+Stop loss order trigger price's usdc difference from the position's average entry price

+### takeProfitOrderType

+Take profit order type

+### takeProfitLimitPrice

+Take profit order limit price

+### takeProfitPrice

+Take profit order trigger price

+### takeProfitPercentDiff

+Take profit order trigger price's percentage difference from the position's average entry price

+### takeProfitUsdcDiff

+Take profit order trigger price's usdc difference from the position's average entry price